Apparent Discrepancies in Bandwidth Usage Statistics

 Differences in measuring daily bandwidth statistics

-- The server administrator can set log processing and bandwidth processing cycles independently.
-This means that the 2 statistics can be generated hours apart, in which case, they may vary widely.
+The server administrator can set log processing and bandwidth processing cycles independently.
+This means that the system may generate the two statistics several hours apart, in which case, they may vary widely.

-- Even if the server administrator attempts to synchronize log and bandwidth processing cycles, the system will always process the statistics at least 8 minutes apart.
+Even if the server administrator attempts to synchronize log and bandwidth processing cycles, the system always processes the statistics at least eight minutes apart.

-- The statistics are processed such that usage data from 5 minutes before the time of processing, up to the time of processing, is always held until the next processing cycle.
-Therefore, those statistics would appear in a later report.
+The system holds the usage data for the five minutes prior to processing time until the next processing cycle.
+Therefore, those statistics appear in a later report.

 Overall differences in measuring bandwidth

-There are further differences between the methods used by log programs and cPanel & WHM to process bandwidth
+There are further differences between the methods that log programs and cPanel & WHM use to process bandwidth usage.

-- only shows the full size of the content of the file being requested.
-It does not reflect the actual number of bytes that were transferred.
+This size only includes the full size of the content of the requested file.
+It does not reflect the actual number of bytes that the system transferred.

-- measures the content of the file only.
-This does not include the size of the headers of the response.
+This size measures the content of the file only.
+It does not include the size of the headers of the response.

 How cPanel & WHM measures bandwidth

-- the total bandwidth used by the incoming request that solicited the content.
+The total bandwidth that the incoming request that solicited the content used.

-- the total bandwidth used by the complete response: the sum of the size of the content plus the header.
+The total bandwidth that the complete response used (the sum of the size of the content plus the header).

 How this affects the results

-For most websites, these differences will be relatively small.
+For most websites, these differences are relatively small.
 The headers are a few hundred bytes; the request itself is usually much less.
-Given reasonably sized output content, this overhead works out to a few percentage points' difference.
+Given reasonably sized output content, this overhead works out to a few percentage points’ difference.

-There are a certain types of request/response combinations in which these differences begin to make a significant impact on the bandwidth
+Certain types of request and response combinations, however, cause these differences to make a significant impact on the bandwidth measurement:

-- Large numbers of non-success responses — Because redirects and errors have virtually no content, and are mostly composed of headers, the bandwidth reported by the log processing programs will be much smaller than that reported by cPanel & WHM.
+Large numbers of non-success responses — Because redirects and errors have virtually no content, and mainly contain headers, the bandwidth usage that the log processing programs report is much smaller than the bandwidth usage that cPanel & WHM reports.

-- Large numbers of very small responses — For transferred content below 1 kilobyte, the log processing programs will show a smaller bandwidth usage amount than that reported by cPanel & WHM.
-This is because the combined size of the response headers plus the request can often be larger than 1 kilobyte.
+Large numbers of very small responses — For transferred content that is smaller than 1 KB, the log processing programs report less bandwidth usage than cPanel & WHM reports.
+This is because the combined size of the response headers and the request is often larger than 1 KB.